 Does that make me a clingy guy?

-Ironically in the early days of our marriage I was much more quiet and didn’t always open up.
+Ironically in the early days of our marriage, I was much quieter and didn’t always open up.
 And that was a source of frustration for my wife.
 Now she’s probably sorry she ever asked me to communicate my feelings more, lol!

 For a clingy guy like me, if I’m not privy to your thought playbook, my mind sometimes tends to fill in the blanks where it thinks your words should go.
 When that happens you can bet I get a lot of stuff wrong.